 A lot of times, when referring to an interval, people will refer to it as a Number instead of the actual note.
-The example is that A B C# D E F# can be written as 1 2 3 4 … Continue reading

 Silence is the most powerful and important part in conversation, presentations, and even music.
 Too many times I see people walking down the street with their iPods or mp3 players.
 I feel its important that people take a break from that.

 Sforzando = when an attack hits hard, diminuendos, and then crescendos… all in one attack

 Sibelius 6 is the latest installment of the best music engraver around.
 There are a bunch of new features in this one that my older version didn’t have.
-One of them is “Panoramic View”, which allows the sheet music to … Continue reading

 The original is in the staff below.
 Above is where I circled where the two lines are that a piano player would play.
 There are two voices, as a result, one if for the left hand (red) and the other is for the right hand (blue).But it could also mean that your thumb on the left hand holds out the whole note while you’re other fingers play the remaining notes.
 This can go on for both hands – so you can actually play four lines at once!
 (Assuming, it physically possible and there are no cross voicings, etc)

 Using tension in your chords is very effective.
 Music (and life) is all a series of tension and release.
 So to play a chord that is outside of a key signature, it creates tension, which makes your ear NEED to move to the resolution chord – which is usually the tonic, root, or ‘one’ chord.

 Using basic chords might be all that is called for – but what if you wanted to add color?
 What about piano?
 Well, look no further!
 Here is a quick overview (pun intended) of the basic idea of adding flavor to your chords via sus, fourths, sevenths, and extensions.